To achieve our goals, we consistently follow our sustainability strategy.

 In contracts with suppliers, service providers, and companies, we stipulate that partners must at a minimum comply with the standards listed below.
 In this connection, confirmations of ISO cer-tifications are requested, the validity of which is then verified and reports on the certifications are ex-amined.

 Minimum requirements for our partners

-• Compliance with the legal requirements for working hours and making sure that working conditions safeguard employees’ health and safety.
+• Compliance with legal requirements for working hours and making sure that working conditions safeguard employees’ health and safety.

-• Ensuring that their employees work in a working environment that is free from discrimination based on race, gender, religion, origin, invalidity, age, sexual orientation, disability or other characteristics.
+• Ensuring that their employees work in a working environment that is free from discrimination based on race, gender, religion, origin, invalidity, age, sexual orientation, disability, or other characteristics.

 • Respect employees’ right to freedom of association and collective bargaining.

 • Desist from using child or forced labour, including within their supply chains.

 • Comply with applicable environmental and climate protection standards and the principles forenvironmental protection defined on the Environment page.